Letters to the Future

 Create a personal time capsule, in written form, and place a hard copy in a stamped envelope.
 (Mr. Todnem has extra envelopes and stamps if needed.)

 Mr. Todnem will keep your letter safe for four years, when the future becomes the present.

-Upon high school graduation, in May of that year, Mr. Todnem will head to the post office with the letters to send off to the older, wiser version of the 8th grade you.
+Upon high school graduation, in May of that year, Mr. Todnem will head to the post office with the letters to send off to the future version of the 8th grade you.
 Keep in mind that while Mr. Todnem does not read your personal letter, others in your family might want to do so.
 Therefore, do not put anything you wouldn't want your parents/guardians or someone else to see.

 Possible items to write about: